 What if the other driver is not identified and did not stop?

+Hit and Run drivers are a serious problem and but for the Motor Insurers Bureau compensation claims fund it would be impossible to claim compensation for injury.
 If the other driver is untraced which sometimes happens in hit and run car accidents then the MIB will only pay compensation for personal injury together with some associated losses.
 In these cases the MIB do not pay for the legal costs of an application which must be deducted from any compensation awarded.
-Compensation in these cases is not paid in full.
-Our solicitors will still deal with the claim on a no win no fee basis and will advise you of the charging arrangements prior to the claim being started.
+Compensation in these cases is therefore not paid in full.
+Our car accident solicitors will still deal with the claim on a no win no fee basis and will advise you of the charging arrangements prior to the claim being started.

-If you would like no cost legal advice with no further obligation from a specialist personal injury lawyer, just use the helpline or email our offices.
+If you would like no cost legal advice with no further obligation from a specialist car accident solicitors, just use the helpline or email our offices.
 We operate the no win no fee scheme otherwise known as a conditional fee agreement.
 No legal charge is payable unless the legal case is won and the client obtains an award of compensation.
 In the event that the legal claim is lost there is no charge made to the client.

 If you have been injured in an accident within the last three years that wasn’t your fault you should contact us.
 You will receive a complete professional service from lawyers who specialise in claiming compensation for personal injury caused as a result of an accident.